josh1248/learning-projects/golang/README.md

 Negative indexing not allowed, unlike Python.

 Divide operator follows C. Only the quotient is returned for division between two integers (e.g. 10 / 3 = 3).
 Normal division if both operands are floats (float64(10) / float64(3) = 3.33...)

+Single quotes represent Unicode characters in the `rune` type, an alias for int32.
+Double quotes represent strings, which are byte slices.
+Expect to convert between runes and byte slices often in Go.

 Unused operators will be flagged as a compile time error.
 Silence this by using the \_ variable name, a special variable name that cannot be used whatsoever.